AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-4/deployFireBase.md

 ## Overview

+Hosting is the process of making your application accessible to the internet.
+In the past, this involved buying a piece of hardware (a server), deploying your application to that server and creating your own firewall rules so that people could interface with your site or API(Serverless cloud functions).
+Nowadays there are numerous cloud services that do these types of things for us.
+One of those services is FireBase, and since we have already used FireBase to create our database, we will continue working with this technology.

+As a recap, FireBase is a service that allows us access to the hundreds of thousands of servers that Google uses to run its business.
+Amazon Web Services (AWS) works in a very similar way.
+When these big companies have extra server space they rent out the resources to us so that we can make use of them for our projects.
+So when we say the servers are "in the cloud", we really just mean that the actual hardware lives somewhere else and is configurable over the internet.
+We are going to use some of these resources to "host" our API(Serverless cloud functions).

-We learned in the last class why deploying our apps is a necessity. *We want everyone on the internet to be able to access what we've created, right?* Now we'll deploy our Fake Cars App we have spent so much time working on.
-Then eventually you can use these directions and what you learn here to deploy your Capstone app and everything else you build in the future!
+We learned why deploying our apps is a necessity. *We want everyone on the internet to be able to access what we've created, right?* Then eventually you can use these directions and what you learn here to deploy your Capstone app and everything else you build in the future!

+# Intro to Hosting

+*When the best things are not possible, the best may be made of those that are. —Richard Hooker*

+We've spent a lot of time in this course learning how to build APIs and we've on LOCALHOST.

+  > As a reminder, localhost is basically a local server that we run our code on for testing and development purposes.

+But what about when we want to get into production, actually serving our data and API to the public?
+Other people will need to access our application from wherever they are in the world and for that we need to learn about hosting.
+Now that we understand authentication we can safely do this!

 ### Pre-Deployment and Preparation